DynaSTy: A Framework for SpatioTemporal Node Attribute Prediction in Dynamic Graphs: Runtime Complexity

 \section{Runtime Complexity}

-We analyze the computational complexity of DynaSTy in terms of the key input parameters: batch size $B$, number of nodes $N$, input sequence length $L$, hidden dimension $d$, number of attention heads $h$, and prediction horizon $H$.
+We analyze the computational complexity of DynaSTy in terms of the key input parameters: batch size $B$, number of nodes $N$, input sequence length $L$, hidden dimension $d$, number of attention heads $h$, number of attention layers $l$, and prediction horizon $H$.

 \paragraph{Input Projection and Positional Encoding.} The linear projection of node attributes from input dimension $D$ to hidden dimension $d$ and the addition of learnable positional encodings incurs a cost of: